mukamistephanie7-afk/Sephora-Ecommerce-Analysis/README.md

 Finding	Insight
 Top Category	Makeup leads with an average rating of 4.52 and zero out of stock products

-Top Brand	Anastasia Beverly Hills dominates with 4.1M total loves from just 9 products Best Price Point	Budget products ($0-$25) generate the highest customer engagement Biggest Stock Issue	Bath & Body has a 33% out of stock rate which is the worst in the catalogue Underperforming
+Top Brand	was Anastasia Beverly Hills which dominates with 4.1M total loves from just 9 products.
+ Best Price Point	Budget products ($0-$25) generate the highest customer engagement Biggest Stock Issue	Bath & Body has a 33% out of stock rate which is the worst in the catalogue Underperforming